anuragpandey991/Frontend-Assignment/my-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](https://frontend-assignment-5kb8-git-master-anuragpandey991s-projects.vercel.app?_vercel_share=qqMRVpkvrUp49j7NLupeEyQH162nG8xN](http://localhost:3000](https://frontend-assignment-5kb8-git-master-anuragpandey991s-projects.vercel.app?_vercel_share=qqMRVpkvrUp49j7NLupeEyQH162nG8xN) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000)to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.